arav144/WorkClock-Pro/README.md

 ## 📄 License

-This project is for portfolio and educational purposes.
+This project is intended for portfolio and educational purposes.

 ---